5 SEO, Digital Marketing and Social Media Strategies for Scaling Your Business

 - LeadPages: Landing page builder with conversion optimization templates

-Case Study: Elections Alberta Reduces Bounce Rate to 45% Through UX Optimization
+Elections Alberta: Bounce Rate Reduced to 45%

 Elections Alberta needed to make voting information accessible to hundreds of thousands of annual visitors during elections.
 Our CRO approach involved comprehensive website audits identifying navigation confusion and mobile responsiveness issues.
 Through redesign prioritizing accessibility and clarity, we reduced bounce rate from 62% to 45%—meaning significantly more visitors found the information they needed.